vince-from-nice/osmaxil/README.md

 The program use a local PostGIS database in order to match imports with existing OSM elements.

-So before to launch the program you need to populate your local PostGIS instance with OSM data related to the area you wan to update.
+So before to launch the program you need to populate your local PostGIS instance with OSM data related to the area you want to update.

 For Paris plugins you should download the OSM data of the Ile-de-France region (http://download.geofabrik.de/europe/france/ile-de-france-latest.osm.pbf).